Introduction to IT and Cybersecurity (3)

 Programming 1 (5)

 Introduces students to problem solving methods, algorithm development and object-oriented design.
 Students design, implement, document and debug programs using an object-oriented programming language.
-PREREQUISITE: IT 102 or instructor's permission.
+PREREQUISITE: IT 102 with a grade of 2.0 or higher; or instructor's permission.

 Programming 2 (5)

 A continuation of IT 219, emphasizing concepts of data abstraction and encapsulation.
 Topics include inheritance, interfaces, generics, collections, and the implementation of linked lists and binary search trees.
-PREREQUISITE: IT 219 or CS& 141; or instructor's permission.
+PREREQUISITE: IT 219 with a grade of 2.0 or higher; or instructor's permission.

 Active Web Site (5)